Facets-cloud/schemas/rabbitmq/instances/README.md

-## Mongo
+## RMQ

-This is used to define Mongo Instance
+This is used to define RMQ.

 ### Defined by